cocos-creator/creator-api-docs-2.x/en/classes/PhysicsManager.md

   - [`VELOCITY_ITERATIONS`](#velocityiterations) `Number` The velocity iterations for the velocity constraint solver.
   - [`POSITION_ITERATIONS`](#positioniterations) `Number` The position Iterations for the position constraint solver.
   - [`FIXED_TIME_STEP`](#fixedtimestep) `Number` Specify the fixed time step.
-Need enabledAccumulator to make it work.
   - [`MAX_ACCUMULATOR`](#maxaccumulator) `Number` Specify the max accumulator time.
-Need enabledAccumulator to make it work.
   - [`enabledAccumulator`](#enabledaccumulator) `Boolean` If enabled accumulator, then will call step function with the fixed time step FIXED_TIME_STEP.
-And if the update dt is bigger than the time step, then will call step function several times.
-If disabled accumulator, then will call step function with a time step calculated with the frame rate.
   - [`enabled`](#enabled) `Boolean` Enabled the physics manager?
   - [`debugDrawFlags`](#debugdrawflags) `Number` Debug draw flags.
   - [`gravity`](#gravity) `Vec2` The physics world gravity.